hueyyeng/GOT/index_ot12.md

 <p align="center"><img src="events_flagships.webp"/></p>

-Since the release of Genshin Impact back in late 2020, Hoyoverse did not re-run any limited-time story events and the only way to relieve the moments is through Let's Play footage/stream archives.
+Since the release of Genshin Impact back in late 2020, HoYoverse did not re-run any limited-time story events and the only way to relieve the moments is through Let's Play footage/stream archives.

 Generally the patch before the next major version features a brand new area for players to explore that is inaccessible after the event ended resulting in newer players missing out such moment: